sergioaugrod/uai_shot/README.md

 # Uai Shot

-A multiplayer ships game built with Elixir, Phoenix Framework and Phaser.
+A multiplayer ship game built with Elixir, Phoenix Framework and Phaser.

 ## Prerequisites